php-fig/fig-standards/proposed/links.md

 If an attribute is boolean False, serializers SHOULD omit the attribute entirely unless doing so changes the semantic meaning of the result.
-This rule applies if and only if the attribute is boolean False, not for any other "falsy" value in PHP such as integer 0.
+This rule applies if and only if the attribute is boolean False, not for any other "falsey" value in PHP such as integer 0.

 ## 2. Package